Hi, there in this post we will take a look at elongated toilet seat riser, the features of why using one.

-American standard toilet seat size measurement will be either for a round or standard toilet seat is 16.5 inches and for a elongated toilet seat riser this measurement will around 18 inches.
-See picture below for more details how to measure
+American standard toilet seat size measurement will be either for a round or standard toilet seat is 16.5 inches and for an elongated toilet seat riser this measurement will around 18 inches.
+See picture below for more details on how to measure

 A: Measure from the center of hole to hole where the seat attaches to the bowl at the back of the seat area.
 The standard measurement is